xarantolus/Collect/API_doc.md

 * `status`: The same status as in the http response
 * `message`: Describes the error

-Note: When an `Error` object is returned, the status code is always in the 4xx or 5xx range.
+Note: When the status code is in the 4xx or 5xx range, an `Error` object is returned.

 ### Processing
 An `processing` object describes a started process.
 An example object looks like this: